 Networked Audio

-Audio transmitted across devices over a local or cloud-based network using protocols like Dante or NDI for flexible live production.
+Audio is transmitted across devices over a local or cloud-based network using protocols like Dante or NDI for flexible live production.

 Live Streaming Glossary – Letter O